sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-graphical1-model/data-warehouse-cloud-graphical1-model.md

 ---
 title: Model Data with a Graphical View
-description: Get started with Graphical Views using the Data Builder in SAP Data Warehouse Cloud which helps you to create and visualize the data model .
+description: Get started with graphical views using the Data Builder in SAP Data Warehouse Cloud, which helps you to create and visualize the data model.
 auto_validation: true
 time: 15
 tags: [ tutorial>beginner, products>sap-data-warehouse-cloud]